itsmeswathi-Learner/Twitter-Sentiment-Analysis-and-Emotion-Detection-/README.md

 This project uses Twitter API v2 (Free Access) to fetch live tweets.
 📌 Limitations of Free Access:

-Can only fetch tweets from the last 7 days
+Can only fetch tweets from the last 7 days.
+Rate limit: 450 requests per 15 minutes for recent searches.
+Twitter resets free-tier limits every 15 minutes to 1 hour.
-Rate limit: 450 requests per 15 minutes for recent searches No access to historical tweets (for older data, paid plans are required)
+No access to historical tweets (for older data, paid plans are required).

 📢 Want more access?
 Upgrade to a Twitter Developer Premium/Enterprise plan at developer.twitter.com